 How Is Laser Capillary Removal Performed?

 At our Sydney cosmetic clinic, we create a customized treatment plan after consulting with patients.
 You should come to your consultation without makeup and not having used a sunless tanning product during the previous 2 weeks.
-The Cosmetic Doctor or therapist you meet with will take a thorough medical history including a discussion about the following issues:
+The therapist you meet with will take a thorough medical history including a discussion about the following issues:

 - Skin type and tanning